microconfig/microconfig-idea-plugin/README.md

 If this you have multiple placeholder key values for different environments they all will be shown.

 Due to how `Hints` work in Idea any mouse move will hide the hint.
 Better use hotkeys for this action.

+### Config Build
+You can create standard IDEA Run configuration for Microconfig to build configs with plugin (shift + F10).